 Webpage Content Worksheet

-Not sure what content to put on your web pages?
+Having trouble getting started?
 Highlight this worksheet and copy it to your editing program of choice.
-Fill it out for each page on your new site.
+Fill it out for each page or post you want to add to the site.

 1. Write a page headline: